 I am so happy to bring you this design just in time for the coming weather.
-Now that our kids have gone back to school, we need to start preparing for the chilly weather that we know is coming!
+Now that our kids have gone back to school, we need to start preparing for the chilly weather that we know is coming and that means making crocheted items for our loved ones.

 Find more crochet stitches here on the category Crochet for Children